 New Nintendo Switch Models: Switch “XL” Debunked

 The potential for a premium version of the Switch, like what Sony did with the PlayStation 4 Pro, has been shot down.
-But that upgraded version won’t bring around some long-desired improvements.
+But that doesn’t mean the upgrade couldn’t bring some much-wanted features.

 Nintendo likely won’t strive for 4K-resolution graphics for its Switch successor.
 The company’s most iconic titles are all constructed using a cartoony aesthetic that are nowhere near as graphically intensive as the hyper-realistic graphics in, Far Cry 5 or Crysis 3 on other consoles.